vkorehov/mesos-dns/README.md

 ## Compatibility
 `mesos-N` tags mark the start of support for a specific Mesos version while maintaining backwards compatibility with the previous major version.
+This release breaks compatibility with handling NetworkInfo on versions before 0.26.
+It is compatible with Mesos 0.26 and newer.

 ## Installing
 The official distribution and installation channel is pre-compiled binaries available in [Github releases](https://github.com/mesosphere/mesos-dns/releases).